I beg to move,

 In her call with President-elect Zelensky, the Prime Minister reiterated that the UK stands shoulder to shoulder with Ukraine.
 We will continue to remind the world that Crimea and Sevastopol are Ukrainian, that we will not recognise Russia’s illegal annexation, and that Russia will continue to face costs for its flagrant disregard for international law.

 The debate has been excellent.
 I thank all who participated, and the Minister for his response.
 I add my welcome to the Ukrainian ambassador, who has sat through our proceedings and witnessed every moment of the debate.
-Ukraine can be assured of our support, and that we will do everything we can to ensure that it is safe and has an integral borders on which it can rely.
+Ukraine can be assured of our support, and that we will do everything we can to ensure that it is safe and has an integral border on which it can rely.

 Question put and agreed to.